The Strata Trial

 StrataNGS, a targeted assay that sequences DNA and RNA in archival or fresh biopsy tissue, is available at no cost to all advanced cancer patients at partner institutions through the Strata Trial.

-All profiling is performed in Strata Oncology’s high-throughput CLIA-certified laboratory so that results can be entered into patient medical records and used to guide treatment decisions.
+All profiling is performed in the Strata Oncology high-throughput CAP-accredited, CLIA-certified laboratory so that results can be entered into patient medical records and used to guide treatment decisions.

 Transforming Care with Data